Jennifer Azzi

 Jennifer Lynn Azzi (/ˈeɪziː/ AY-zee; born August 31, 1968), is an American business development officer and former basketball player and coach.
-Most recently, she was the chief business development officer for the Las Vegas Aces from 2021-2025.
+Most recently, she was the chief business development officer for the Las Vegas Aces from 2021–2025.

 Azzi played collegiate basketball at Stanford, where she was national player of the year and won the NCAA national championship in 1990.
-She played professional basketball from 1990-2003, including five seasons in the WNBA.
-She was the coach of the University of San Francisco women's basketball team from 2010-2016.
-Azzi was inducted into the Women's Basketball Hall of Fame in 2009.
+She played professional basketball from 1990–2003, including five seasons in the WNBA.
+She was the coach of the University of San Francisco women's basketball team from 2010–2016.
+Azzi was inducted into the Women's Basketball Hall of Fame in 2009, and was inducted into the Naismith Basketball Hall of Fame in 2026 as a member of the 1996 United States women's Olympic basketball team.

 Early life and education

 Azzi was born on August 31, 1968, in Oak Ridge, Tennessee.
 After receiving a scholarship, Azzi attended Stanford University in 1986 to study economics and graduated with a bachelor's degree in 1990.

 Basketball career

 College

 Azzi played point guard for Stanford University's women's basketball team from 1986 to 1990.
 During her four years at Stanford, the Cardinal compiled a 101–23 win–loss record, and captured two Pac-10 titles.

 During her senior year (1990), Azzi helped lead the Cardinal to the NCAA Women's Division I Basketball Championship, defeating Auburn.
 Azzi was named the Most Outstanding Player in the tournament.
 For the season, Azzi won the Honda Sports Award, the Wade Trophy, and was the Naismith College Player of the Year and the USBWA Women's National Player of the Year.